ainblockchain/ain-blockchain/tools/cert-kpi/native-escrow-network.md

 To prepare an additional isolated network while another experiment remains live, set `RPC_PORT_BASE`, `P2P_PORT_BASE`, `TRACKER_PORT` and `EXPERIMENT_PEER_PORT` to new free ports.
-The generated plan and compose file carry those values through every node and runner; never reuse a live network's ports or private directory.
+The generated plan and compose file carry those values through every node, including tracker and peer-candidate URLs, and runner; never reuse a live network's ports or private directory.

 For an already investigated earlier payout, explicit read-only reconciliation is